Antarctica Glossary of terms A - H

 glaze - A smooth, clear coat of ice.

 grease ice - A thin layer of ice crystals beginning to show organization on the water surface with a greasy appearance and like a slush puppy in consistency.

 grounding line - The point a glacier that is flowing into a sea or lake loses contact with seafloor and begins to float as an ice shelf.

 Hanging valley - A u-shaped valley that joins the wall of a larger valley.
 The smaller valley floor "hangs" above the larger valley floor.
 Hanging valleys are made by valley glaciers carving out a path, when the glacier was active the smaller valley glacier would have flowed into the larger valley glacier.

 Heat reservoir - Places where heat is absorbed and then distributed slowly to the surroundings.
 Oceans and other large bodies of water act as heat reservoirs.
 They absorb heat and slowly pass it to the atmosphere.
 This is one reason why coastal areas and islands never get as cold as areas inland in winter.
 The heat doesn't have to be very great, the sea can still seem very cold, as long as it is above the surrounding air temperature, heat will be transferred.

-where the the atmospheric pressure is above the surrounding
+the the atmospheric pressure is above the surrounding region.

 Hoarfrost - A light, feathery ice coating built up from water particles in the air crystallizing out into tiny ice sculptures (you have to look carefully).